-Take an online version of the Psychopathy Checklist online.
+Take the Levenson Self-Report Psychopathy Scale online.

 Note: the online test is not a real diagnosis and is intended for personal use only.